FREQUENTLY ASKED QUESTIONS

 · Science has shown that many mental disorders are linked to the activation of negative neural networks in the brain and unhelpful thinking patterns and behaviour, which can lead people to experience anxiety, depression and other mental health problems.

-· Good news: Science shows that psychotherapy can help train our brain neurons to change the way in which they function, and that by changing our patterns of thought and behaviour we can create healthier neural networks and happier states of mind.
+· Good news: Science shows that psychotherapy can help train our brain's neurons to change the way in which they function, and that by changing our patterns of thought and behaviour we can create healthier neural networks and happier, calmer states of mind.

-· Psychotherapy can help you to learn to understand your mind and behaviour and to learn new ways of managing stress and relating to yourself and others that reduce distress.
+· Psychotherapy can help you to learn to understand your mind and behaviour and to learn new ways of managing stress.
+You can also learn to relate to yourself and others in ways that reduce tension and distress.
 It is important to realise that making changes takes time and effort, and that in order to receive a benefit from psychotherapy you will need to put time into practicing new skills and trying different approaches outside of sessions.

 HOW MANY SESSIONS WILL I NEED TO ATTEND?

 The number of sessions that you attend will depend on the type and complexity of the issue(s) that you wish to address.
-On average, clients will attend between 6 and 12 sessions to address one mental health issue (e.g., Depression, Anxiety).
-Further sessions may be necessary to address more than one main mental health issue, or if the issue is deeply ingrained (e.g., if it originates from childhood or complex trauma).
+On average, clients will attend between six and twelve 50-minute sessions to address one mental health issue (e.g., Depression, Anxiety).
+Further sessions may be necessary to address more than one main mental health issue, or if the issue is deeply ingrained (e.g., if it originates from childhood trauma or complex trauma).
 The number of sessions that you attend will be discussed with you at your first session.

-A Medicare rebate of $124.50 per session is available for up to 10 therapy sessions per calendar year for clients who are referred to a clinical psychologist by a GP under a Mental Health Care Plan.
+A Medicare rebate (covering approximately 65% of the full fee) is available for up to 10 x 50-minute therapy sessions per calendar year for clients who are referred to a clinical psychologist by a GP under a Mental Health Care Plan.
 Please note that Medicare does not cover assessments or reports.
 Private health fund member may also be able to claim a rebate from their private health fund.
 Please check with your health fund.